Harry Stack Sullivan

 How it helps: This collaborative stance is especially healing for clients who have felt powerless or misunderstood in other relationships.

-Application to Modern Mental Health Challenges
+Applying Sullivan’s Approach to Modern Mental Health Challenges

 Depression: The therapist helps the client explore feelings of isolation and patterns of withdrawal, using the therapeutic relationship as a safe space to practice new ways of connecting.